• Skip to primary navigation

 Like we mentioned above, lettuce is one of the most convenient crops you can grow.
 All you need to do to get a great meal is walk outside, pull a handful of leaves from the plant, wash them off, and eat them.
 That is literally all you have to do.
 Its great!

 Obviously, you might want to put mix some more stuff in with your lettuce and make a salad, or maybe stick it on a sandwich.
 But lettuce is so easy and its one of the fastest growing vegetables.
-You really cant go wrong with adding it to your garden plan.
+You really cant go wrong with adding it to your garden planning.

 How to grow lettuce